 The Credit Union Act requires credit unions to maintain minimum regulatory capital, as defined by the Act.
 Regulatory capital is calculated as a percentage of total assets, and of risk-weighted assets.
-Risk-weighted assets are calculated by applying risk weight percentages, as prescribed by the Act, to various asset categories, operational and interest rate risk criteria.
+Risk weighted assets are calculated by applying risk weight percentages, as prescribed by the Act, to various asset categories, operational and interest rate risk criteria.
 The prescribed risk weights are dependent upon the degree of risk inherent in the asset.
+The leverage ratio calculates regulatory capital as a percentage of assets.